kenakofer/smart-o-harp/README.md

 See the [Wikipedia article](https://en.wikipedia.org/wiki/Harmonic) if you don't know what a harmonic node is.
 To experience it, place your finger or an eraser exactly halfway along a string, and pluck the string.
 An octave above the string's note will resonate.
 Slide along the string to find other points where the string will still sound.

-That point on the string is a harmonic node, and is a very bad location for a felt to touch the string to keep it from sounding.
+That point on the string is a harmonic node, and is a poor location for a felt to dampen sound.
 There are other harmonic nodes at `(1/3, 2/3, 1/4, 3/4, 1/5, 2/5, ...)` etc. (all the rational numbers between 0 and 1).
-As the denominator gets bigger, the sound from it gets weaker.
+As the denominator gets bigger, it matters less in this context.

 Whenever we mess with positions of bars and felts on the autoharp, we need to keep this consideration a priority to minimize extraneous noise while strumming.
 Consider marking all the harmonic nodes on the strings (e.g. with a red marker) before deciding on bar/felt placements that avoid those spots.